bitsacm/learning-articles/CP1.md

 This is one of the sites where the most serious programmers of the world can be found.

 With regular practice, you should become pretty good.
-One of my friends solved average 4 questions per day for a year and he recently got AIR 7 in a Codechef Long challenge!
+One BITSian solved average 4 questions per day for a year and he got AIR 7 in a Codechef Long challenge!

 ## Compiler

-One question I get asked sometimes is what compiler or IDE to use.
+One frequently asked question is what compiler or IDE to use.

-If you have Linux or Mac, I would advise you to use:
+If you have Linux or Mac, it is best to use:

 * gcc for C
 * g++ for C++